Chain Link Installation Traditional

 STRAINING POSTS FOR CHAIN LINK FENCING

-Straining posts (end posts, two-way straining posts, corner posts) are required at each end of the chain link fence, at each change of direction or when there is a large variation in ground level.
+Straining posts (end posts, two-way straining posts, corner posts) are required at each end of the chain link fence, at each change of direction or when there is a big variation in ground level.

 Straining posts should be positioned as follows:

-- As corner posts which are approximately at right angles.
+b.
+As corner posts which are approximately at right angles.

 JOINING A ROLL OF CHAIN LINK FENCING